tliulamaga/tliulamaga/README.md

-# 👋 Hi there, I'm ThomasLiulamaga
+# Hi there, I'm Thomas Liulamaga

 Welcome to my GitHub profile!
 I'm passionate about building innovative solutions and sharing knowledge with the community.